workgroupengineering/Documentation/docs/getting-started/developer-tools.md

 Additionally one can see all styles that could potentially match this control (by toggling `Show inactive` option).

-Current styles can be snapshotted by either pressing the `Snapshot` button or pressing `Alt+S` while hovering over the target window.
-Snapshotting means that styles panel won't update to reflect new state of the control.
+Current styles can be snap-shotted by either pressing the `Snapshot` button or pressing `Alt+S` while hovering over the target window.
+Snap-shotting means that styles panel won't update to reflect new state of the control.
 This is especially useful when troubleshooting problems with `:pointerover` or `:pressed` selectors.

 {% hint style="info" %}
 If setter value is bound to a resource it will be indicated by a circle followed by the resource key.